Stanfordrods1999/Chatbot_Plus_wts/README.md

 # Chatbot Plus

-A Chatbot Application,that can also play music, get the nearest restaurants and get the weather using a mix of BERT and RNN.
+A Chatbot Application,that can also play music, get the nearest restaurants and get the weather using BERT.